⚠ Mississippi Eviction Notices: Mississippi Cure-or-Quit (14-Day) All Eviction Notices State Late Rent Notices Mississippi Unconditional Quit

 About the Mississippi Cure-or-Quit Notice

-The Mississippi 30-Day Notice to Cure or Quit is a statutory notice under Miss.
-Code §89-7-27 that gives the tenant a cure right — the tenant may either (a) cure the violation within 30 days, or (b) vacate the premises.
+The Mississippi 14-Day Notice to Cure or Quit is a statutory notice under Miss.
+Code §89-8-13(3) that gives the tenant a cure right — the tenant may either (a) cure the breach within 14 days of receiving the notice, or (b) surrender possession on the termination date stated in the notice.
 If the tenant neither cures nor vacates, the landlord may commence eviction proceedings.
 Common applications include: material lease breach, occupancy issues, unauthorized alterations.
 This notice is the standard remedy for curable material lease violations.
-For severe non-curable violations (criminal activity, drug-related crimes, violent acts, property destruction, prostitution, repeated material breach within statutory look-back periods), the Unconditional Quit notice applies instead — that notice provides NO cure right and demands immediate surrender of possession.
-Best practice: identify the violation clearly with dates and evidence; specify what the tenant must do to cure; serve the notice properly with proof of service retained; track the cure period; if the tenant cures, accept the cure and do not file eviction; if the tenant neither cures nor vacates, wait the full 30 days statutory period before filing the eviction action; consult Mississippi landlord-tenant counsel for contested cures or improperly framed notices.
+For severe non-curable violations (criminal activity, drug-related crimes, violent acts, property destruction, prostitution, a substantially similar breach that recurs within six months under §89-8-13(3)(b), or a substantial violation that materially affects health or safety under §89-8-19(4)), the Unconditional Quit notice applies instead — that notice provides NO cure right and demands immediate surrender of possession.
+Best practice: identify the violation clearly with dates and evidence; specify what the tenant must do to cure; serve the notice properly with proof of service retained; track the cure period; if the tenant cures, accept the cure and do not file eviction; if the tenant neither cures nor vacates, wait the full 14 days from the tenant’s receipt of the notice before filing the eviction action under Miss.
+Code §89-8-31; consult Mississippi landlord-tenant counsel for contested cures or improperly framed notices.

 Mississippi Statutory Requirements